John Adams: Defence of the Constitutions

-Historian Gordon S. Wood has maintained that Adams's political philosophy had become irrelevant by the time the Federal Constitution was ratified.
+Historian Gordon S. Wood maintained that Adams's political philosophy had become irrelevant by the time the Federal Constitution was ratified.
 By then, American political thought, transformed by more than a decade of vigorous debate as well as formative experiential pressures, had abandoned the classical perception of politics as a mirror of social estates.
 Americans' new understanding of popular sovereignty was that the citizenry were the sole possessors of power in the nation.
 Representatives in the government enjoyed mere portions of the people's power and only for a limited time.
 Adams was thought to have overlooked this evolution and revealed his continued attachment to the older version of politics.
-Yet Wood was accused of ignoring Adams's peculiar definition of the term "republic," and his support for a constitution ratified by the people.
+Yet Wood was accused of ignoring Adams's peculiar definition of the term "republic", and his support for a constitution ratified by the people.

 On separation of powers, Adams wrote that, "Power must be opposed to power, and interest to interest."
-This sentiment was later echoed by James Madison's statement that, "[a]mbition must be made to counteract ambition," in Federalist No. 51, explaining the separation of powers established under the new Constitution.
-Adams believed that human beings were naturally desirous of furthering their own ambitions, and a single democratically elected house, if left unchecked, would be subject to this error, and therefore needed to be checked by an upper house and an executive.
+This sentiment was later echoed by James Madison's statement that, "[a]mbition must be made to counteract ambition", in Federalist No. 51, explaining the separation of powers established under the new Constitution.
+Adams believed that humans naturally wanted to further their own ambitions, and a single democratically elected house, if left unchecked, would be subject to this error; it needed to be checked by an upper house and an executive.
 He wrote that a strong executive would defend the people's liberties against "aristocrats" attempting to take it away.

 Adams first saw the new United States Constitution in late 1787.
 To Jefferson, he wrote that he read it "with great satisfaction."
 Adams expressed regret that the president would be unable to make appointments without Senate approval and over the absence of a Bill of Rights.
-"Should not such a thing have preceded the model?" he asked.